 The position paper will give the committee a basis on which to decide what the student's next step following the examination should be.
-Some committees may recommend that the position paper and/or the Preliminary Thesis Proposal be converted into a prospectus complete with a chapter-by-chapter outline; others may recommend that the student immediately begin drafting a chapter.
+Some committees may recommend that the position paper be converted into a prospectus complete with a chapter-by-chapter outline; others may recommend that the student immediately begin drafting a chapter.